Dynamic On-Demand Tunnels

 1. Configure a control policy, as described in Configure a Centralized Control Policy for On-Demand Tunnels.

-2. On spoke devices, enable on-demand tunnels, as described in Enable On-Demand Tunnels on a Spoke Device Using Cisco SD-WAN Manager and Enable On-Demand Tunnels Using a CLI Template.
+2. On spoke devices, enable on-demand tunnels, as described in Enable On-Demand Tunnels on a Spoke Device Using a Template and Enable On-Demand Tunnels Using a CLI Template.

 Configure a Centralized Control Policy for On-Demand Tunnels